Estem01/ChangeProtocol/README.md

 # MultiProtocol
-A MultiProtocol plugin advanced for Pocketmine 3.0.0-ALPHA.X And 2.0.0
+A MultiProtocol plugin advanced for Pocketmine

+# For which server:
+To connect players of other versions

+# How to use:
+Just install it and put it in the plugins folder